In Glasgow, as in the rest of Scotland, expat children have a range of public and private school options.

 Special-needs education in Glasgow

 Special needs in education are addressed according to Glasgow City Council's 'Every Child is Included and Supported' policy.
 This policy works according to staged intervention levels, which range from localised intervention at a school level to multi-agency involvement.
-These stages ensure that the support given is consistent and appropriate to the child's needs.
+These stages ensure that support is consistent and appropriate to the child's needs.

 Expat parents may find it useful to know that Glasgow Education Services also offers specialised support services for children who don't speak English as a first language.
 The English as an Additional Language (EAL) service is available to all children attending nursery, primary and secondary schools.
-The service assists children of all English levels, from those just learning English to those who have been speaking English for longer but need some extra support.
+The service assists children of all English levels, from those just learning English to those who have been speaking English for longer but require some extra support.

 Useful links